 “This is my family.
 It won’t leave me.”

-Adoptees may change their name or demand to be called something different from the name given to them either at birth or by the adopting parents.
-This is perhaps a way of looking for a place to belong and trying to create it by being special or unique.
+Adoptees may change their name or demand to be called something different from the name given to them either at birth and/or by the adopting parents.
+This can be seen as a way of looking for a place to belong and trying to create it by being special, unique.
 A name change may also suggest that there is an inner unspoken life sentence at work, something like:

-Perhaps it’s possible that adoptee Laura Bambrough, who later changed her name to L’Wren Scott and who pioneered her own brand of luxury fashion, was an example of this pattern.
+Perhaps adoptee Laura Bambrough, who later changed her name to L’Wren Scott and who pioneered her own brand of luxury fashion, was an example of this pattern.

 “Behind many adoptions there is loss.
 It’s important to include the losses in both the natural and adoptive family systems.
 The birth parents have lost their living child.
 The adoptive parents will often have lost many children through miscarriage, or lost the ability to create them.
 Compassion for all is important to settle the system.”

 For some adults who were adopted as children there is a struggle with intimacy because of the lack of trust in the parent and the source of life.
 This may manifest as an inability to connect deeply, fearing abandonment or exposure.